ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * The Service Names are links and will bring the user to a service details page.
 * Resources will be shown for legacy services when a VM, Network, or Storage resource exists.
 For Ansible services, the playbook name should appear for this column instead.
 * **Implementation Details:** Reference the Angular PatternFly Expandable List View Component.
-* **Research:** Determine if the date should be called "Created" or "Ordered" in the list view.

 ## List View - Expanded Row
 ![Image of Expanded List View.](img/Services-ExpandedListView.png)
 * Clicking anywhere on the row (aside from other links or buttons) will expand the row
 * Child Services are listed in the expanded portion.
 If no Child Services exist for a particular service, expand should not work and the caret icon should be hidden for that row.
-* Actions available for Child Services are TBD.
 * Child Services are also links and will bring the user to the child service details page.

 ## Service Details (drilldown page)